KiwiEv/Apia-Tourist/README.md

 # Apia-Tourist
-## A basic site for use by torists to orient themselves in Apia, Samoa
+## A basic site for use by tourists to orient themselves in Apia, Samoa